raviqqe/lisp-like-gum/doc/design.md

   - The original developer was not sophisticated enough to implement static typing and type inference while he bought TAPL.
   - The language will probably gradually-typed hopefully.
+- When an Object is copied, mark it as "copied" with its copy receiver and send CleanCopy later when the corresponding Thunk is deleted.

 ### Python